Careers In The FBI

 If you achieve the required score in the Phase I assessment, you'll be invited to an in-person meet and greet session for additional screening.

-Phase II is made up of two parts.
+The FBI Phase II Test is an assessment, which is made up of two parts.
+It includes a writing assessment and a structured interview.

-You should prepare to answer a range of performance-based questions, using your past experience to demonstrate key skills, competencies and behaviours.
+You should prepare to answer a range of performance-based questions, using your experience to demonstrate key skills, competencies, and behaviours.

 At this stage, successful candidates will be given a Conditional Appointment Offer.
 This is a provisional offer of employment that will become official provided you meet certain conditions assessed in the latter stages of recruitment.